Asni Ouirgane Valley

 Our dinner was at Palais Jad Mahal, a combination restaurant, bar, and club.
 It was fancy and enforced a certain dress code.
 The cuisine was international, so we were served spring rolls and fish.
 I didn’t think the food was that great, but the atmosphere and dance show was fantastic!
 All sort of dancers circled through the restaurants.
 Some balanced candelabras on their heads.
 Then, in the court yard which was surrounded by the windowed restaurant, fire performers swung flaming batons and dancers put on amazing shows.

 Later, we heard loud music and thought there should be dancing with this, but we didn’t see any performers.
 We got up from the table and turned the corner into the lounge and bar to find lights blinking, a stage with musicians performing, and women dancing on the bar.
 It seemed like to sit at a table by the stage, bottle service was required.
 Cuban cigars were available in the lounge.
 The place was crazy!
 I’d totally go back, especially if I were there celebrating a birthday or something.
-We stayed until about midnight before we headed back to the hotel and prepared for an early morning flight to Casa Blanca.
+We stayed until about midnight before we return to the hotel and prepared for an early morning flight to Casa Blanca.
 ETB

 The Amazing Medina in Marrakesh